All work

 The road network data needed preprocessing.
 I built a custom walk-graph generation script that converts the raw road data into a format usable for navigation.
 Turf.js handles the geospatial calculations: proximity detection for the discovery system, distance calculations, point-in-polygon checks for boundary warnings.

 The architecture runs through a centralized StateManager that coordinates game state, landmark tracking, museum progress, XP, fly controls, and map state through custom hooks and providers.
-Everything that matters, discoveries, level, achievements, persists to localStorage.
+Everything that matters (discoveries, level, achievements) persists to localStorage.

 Maps can be fun.
-Here's proof.

 Navigation apps are optimized for getting you from A to B efficiently.
 That's useful.
 But there's a different mode, exploration, curiosity, wandering, that deserves its own interface.